Jackypaul/origami/README.md

     }
  ```
 - **set** :
-In this exemple the set function find the firstname of the user table in the Entity and save it
+*In this exemple the set function find the firstname of the user table in the Entity and save it.*
 ```
     public function set()
     {